vuestorefront/vue-storefront/packages/core/docs/commercetools/setup-store.md

 If you need more information about scopes please see [documentation](https://docs.commercetools.com/api/scopes).
 When you click on create API you will see all the credentials.
-They are only displayed once, so you need to store them sacurely.
+They are only displayed once, so you need to store them securely.
 You can download them in the format you need.

 <center>
   <img src="../images/setup-store/api-client-2.png" alt="Commercetools client API credentials" />